vasilakisfil/Introspected-REST/README.md

 >
 > --- Roy Fielding
 >

-This is one of the most misunderstood parts of Roy's REST model.
-The idea here is that, once the client and server have reached a concensus on the Media Type after the negotiation, the server should strictly provide all the available options for the client to select.

 However, **one of the requirements for HATEOAS to work is that the Media Type itself _must_ allow to its vocubulary hypermedia and linking.**